kavishshahh/atmos/README.md

 Despite the robust design, there are some known limitations:

 - **Token Data Management**: The `tokenValues` object is hardcoded, which limits flexibility.
 Ideally, this data should be fetched from an API to ensure it is up-to-date with current market values.
-- **Error Handling**: The component lacks comprehensive error handling for user inputs and API calls.
-For instance, if a user inputs an invalid amount, there is no feedback mechanism to inform them of the error.
 - **Gas Fees Calculation**: The gas fees are currently hardcoded, which may not reflect real-time transaction costs.
 Integrating a dynamic gas fee calculation based on network conditions would enhance the user experience.

 By addressing these limitations and considering the outlined architecture and performance strategies, the `CryptoSwap` component can be further enhanced to provide a more robust and user-friendly experience.